 The file nvxdsync.exe can be found in C:\Program Files\NVIDIA Corporation\Display folder.
 If it is located in this folder, then it is the legitimate NVIDIA process.
 If not, then it could be malware.

-Nvxdsync.exe application errors may occur if, during execution of 3D files, Windows encounters lag while rendering the frames.
-Try to free-up your computer resources, like maybe changing Windows theme to Basic.
+Nvxdsync.exe application errors may occur if, during the execution of 3D files, Windows encounters lag while rendering the frames.
+Try to free up your computer resources, like maybe changing the Windows theme to Basic.

 Many sites suggest using a Registry Cleaner to fix it.
 No!
 Using it will not help you fix nvxdsync Application Error.